Ah, Ometepe - undoubtedly one of my favourite places in all of Nicaragua!

 A great place to cool off on a hot day (Which is every day in Nicaragua)

-The butterfly garden is actually part of the Charro Verde complex which I will discuss in the next point.
+The butterfly garden is actually part of the Charco Verde complex which I will discuss in the next point.
 It’s part of your entrance ticket and it was quite a pleasant surprise.

 I’ve never really been in a butterfly garden but this was really tranquil with water fountains, turtles and lots of beautiful butterflies flying around you!

 Charco Verde is basically a nature reserve type area that has a black sand beach on the lake.
-You enter via a hotel area and it's a 5 dollar for entrance to everything and you can walk around the lake.
+You enter via a hotel area and it's 5 dollars for entry to everything and you can walk around the lake too.

-It only takes about 35 minutes to walk around the lake, but perhaps longer if you stop a lot and if you relax at the beach!
+It only takes about 35 minutes to walk around the lake, but perhaps longer if you stop a lot and relax at the beach!

 The best thing about the walk is the animals you encounter. (we encountered a lot of dead frogs which wasn’t so pleasant)

-Anyway, you will see howler monkeys (hear them before you see them), you’ll see wild horses, dogs and many more animals.
+Anyway, you will see howler monkeys (hear them before you see them), wild horses, dogs and many more animals.
 It’s a tranquil area, that could maybe do with a spruce up!

-There is also a restaurant and gift shop with toilets on site for afterwards and there is no cost to park your moped.
+There is also a restaurant and gift shop with toilets on site for afterwards and there is no fee to park your moped.

 Saying that, there is no cost anywhere on the island to park your moped!

-It’s definitely a great place to visit for a few hours and one of the top things to do in Ometepe Nicaragua.
+It’s definitely a great place to visit for a few hours and is without a doubt one of the top things to do in Ometepe Nicaragua!

-But I say you grab a towel, have a picnic, then take a dip in the water- perfection.
-We were the only ones on the beach when we went, it was magical.
+But I say you grab a towel, have a picnic, then take a dip in the water!

-Punta Jesus Maria sunset is outstanding.
+The sunsets at Punta Jesus Maria are outstanding.
 It’s in my top 5 sunsets in the world and it was more than I could ever imagined.

-When you are sightseeing through the day, make this your last stop at get there an hour before sunset.
+When you are sightseeing through the day, make this your last stop and get there an hour before sunset.